Shag Thomas

-Shag Thomas (born James Thomas, August 11, 1924 – July 25, 1982) was an American professional wrestler during the 1950s and 1960s.
-He was one of the few African-American wrestlers of his day.
+James "Shag" Thomas (August 11, 1924 – July 25, 1982) was an American professional wrestler during the 1950s and 1960s.
+He was one of the few prominent African-American wrestlers of his day.

-Football career
+Early life, family and education

-Thomas was a 1942 graduate of Bellaire High School in Bellaire, Ohio playing football for the Big Reds under head coach John "Butch" Niemiec, a former star player at the University of Notre Dame under Knute Rockne.
-In his four years in high school the Big Reds went 31-6-1 and an Ohio Valley Athletic Association title.
-Thomas was a World War II veteran and member of the 1950 Rose Bowl champion Ohio State Buckeye squad that entered that game at 6-1-2 (number 6 in the AP poll).
-In July 1950, he signed a contract with the Green Bay Packers and appeared in pre-season games that year, but was cut prior to the final exhibition game.
+Thomas attended Bellaire High School in Bellaire, Ohio.
+He played football for the school's Big Reds under head coach John "Butch" Niemiec, a former star player at the University of Notre Dame under coach Knute Rockne.
+In Thomas' four years in high school, the Big Reds record was 31–6–1 and included an Ohio Valley Athletic Association title.
+He graduated in 1942.

+He subsequently served in the US military during World War II.

+Thomas attended Ohio State University, playing for the Ohio State Buckeye squad.
+He was a member of the 1950 Rose Bowl champion team that entered that game at 6–1–2 and was deemed the sixth best team that year in the AP poll.
+During that season he had great performances against an undefeated Minnesota and Michigan.

+Thomas' younger brother Clyde Thomas starred in the backfield for the Ohio University football team that went undefeated in 1960.
+Clyde played football for the National Football League's Philadelphia Eagles, Canadian Football League's British Columbia Lions, and United Football League's Wheeling Ironmen.

 Career

+In July 1950, Thomas signed a contract with the Green Bay Packers and appeared in pre-season games that year.
+However, he was cut prior to the final exhibition game.

-Born in Stewartsville, Ohio, Thomas began wrestling during a time when segregation in professional wrestling was still taking place in some territories and promotions throughout the United States.
-He gained prominence while wrestling in the NWA Pacific Northwest Territory for promoter Don Owen.
+Thomas was also known as King Toby and often fought as a babyface.
+During most of his career, segregation in wrestling was the norm in many (if not most) territories and promotions throughout the US.
+Although he had wrestled in his native Ohio for promoter Al Haft, he gained prominence while wrestling in the Pacific Northwest Wrestling territory for promoter Don Owen.
 Owen did not segregate his wrestlers, and Thomas flourished there, winning the Pacific Northwest Heavyweight Championship twice and the Tag Team Championship 16 times.